-Additional provisions under the Combined Pension Plan as of December 31, 2017 are as follows:
+Additional provisions under the Combined Pension Plan as of December 31, 2018 are as follows:

 - Prior to September 1, 2017 members with over 20 years of pension service, upon attaining age 55, received a monthly supplement equal to the greater of \$75 or 3% of their total monthly benefits (excluding the benefit supplement amount).
 After September 1, 2017, no additional members will receive the monthly supplement and no increases will be made to the amount of the supplement received by those members receiving the supplement prior to September 1, 2017. - Service-connected disability benefits are available for members in active service who began service prior to March 1, 2011 and have not entered DROP who become disabled during the performance of their duties from the first day of employment.
-Members receiving service-connected disability benefits are given credit for the greater of actual pension service or 20 years of pension service.
-A benefit of 3% times the average of the highest 36 consecutive months of Computation Pay times the number of years of pension service prior to September 1, 2017 and a multiplier based on their age at the time the disability is granted for pension service after September 1, 2017 plus additional time necessary to reach 20 years of pension service credit times the average of the highest 60 consecutive months of Computation pay.
+Members receiving serviceconnected disability benefits are given credit for the greater of actual pension service or 20 years of pension service.
+A benefit of 3% times the average of the highest 36 consecutive months of Computation Pay times the number of years of pension service prior to September 1, 2017, plus a multiplier, based on their age at the time the disability is granted, for pension service after September 1, 2017, times the average of the highest 60 consecutive months of Computation Pay times the number of years of pension service.
+If needed, additional service time necessary to reach 20 years of service credit will be included with pension service after September 1, 2017.
 Members who began membership after February 28, 2011 and have not entered DROP are entitled to a disability benefit based on the average of the highest 60 consecutive months of Computation Pay times a 2.5% multiplier regardless of their age.
-If a member has more than 20 years of service, the benefit is calculated in the same manner as their service retirement pension.
+If a member has more than 20 years of service and was hired prior to march 1, 2011, the benefit is calculated in the same manner as their service retirement pension.
 If the member has fewer than 36 or 60 months of service, based on hire date, the benefit is based on the average of Computation Pay during their entire pension service.